canonical/cassandra-operator/README.md

 This repository contains a charmed operator for deploying [Apache Cassandra](https://cassandra.apache.org/_/cassandra-basics.html) on virtual machines via the [Juju orchestration engine](https://juju.is/).

-This operator provides an [Apache Cassandra](https://cassandra.apache.org/) database with support for both single-node and multi-node deployments.
-It automates the deployment and lifecycle management of Cassandra clusters, ensuring smooth operation from single-node setups to multi-node.
+This operator provides an [Apache Cassandra](https://cassandra.apache.org/) database and automates its deployment and lifecycle management, supporting both single-node and multi-node clusters for reliable operation.

 Built as a Juju charm, the operator manages Cassandra on Ubuntu and provides out-of-the-box integrations that make it suitable for enterprise workloads: